Anniepoo/kiddytrain/README.md

 7. walk to your animal
 8. goto 1

+Kids arrive happy at the entrance/exit near a station.
+They then enter the cycle at 2.

+Any time a kid's happiness falls below a cutoff their preferred animal becomes 'exit' (on any frame).
+The designated location of the 'exit' animal is the zoo entrance.
+Every frame delete kids near the exit who are looking for the 'exit' animal.

 The train starts with one car, capable of carrying 2 kids.
 Every time you make the kids happy for a while you get one extra car and more kids arrive at the park.
+The number of cars happiness must have a longer time constant than the immediate happiness gage.

 if kids are unhappy they walk to the exit.
 If they reach the exit they leave.
-If you get too few kids in park you lose a car
+If you get too few kids in park you lose a car.

 ## controls -
 W  -  accelerate train
 A - slow down train - or back up
-S, D - take left or right fork of turnouts you encounter
+S, D - take left or right fork of turnouts you encounter space - load the train